jeremytammik/tbc/a/1940_copy_relationships.md

 This behaviour is hinted at in the list of [extensible storage features](https://thebuildingcoder.typepad.com/blog/2011/06/extensible-storage-features.html#7).

-**Answer 2:** That’s standard behavior for the Revit User Interface.
+**Answer 2:** That’s standard behaviour for the Revit User Interface.
 Elements that are pasted into a view do not get their phases from the copied elements.
 Instead, they get their phases from the phase of the view they are pasted into.
 For example, if the view pasted into has a new construction phase, that’s the phase that the elements will inherit for their created in phase.

 It’s possible to check the phases of every element copied, store those in an array, and then apply the phases to the new elements.
-I’ve created an addin that does that, and I’ve posted the code online:
+I created an add-in that does exactly that and posted the code online:

 - [Copy Similar Code](https://sites.google.com/site/revitapi123/copy-similar-code)
-> Here is the C# code for an app I wrote that copies and pastes Revit elements, and gives the pasted elements the same phase and workset of the copied elements.
+> Here is the C# code for an app I wrote that copies and pastes Revit elements and gives the pasted elements the same phase and workset of the copied elements.

 You will have to do some extra work to deal with the fact that you are pasting into a different document, but that should be fairly easy to do.